 As part of workplace giving, companies can choose to:

 - Match donations.
-Corporate matching gift programs are a form of workplace giving in which companies financially match donations their employees make to nonprofits.
-When paired with other workplace giving campaigns where employees financially support nonprofits, those donations are essentially doubled.
+Corporate matching gift programs are a form of workplace giving in which companies financially match donations their employees make to nonprofits, essentially doubling employees’ donations.

-Corporate matching gifts are arguably the most effective and important giving channel to focus on as both a company and a nonprofit.
-Most companies match at a 1:1 ratio (a dollar for a dollar), but ratios can range from .5:1 to 4:1.
+Of these programs, corporate matching gifts are arguably the most effective and important giving channel to focus on as both a company and a nonprofit.
+Most companies match at a 1:1 ratio (a dollar for a dollar), but ratios can range from 0.5:1 to 4:1.
 Many companies also match donations to a wide range of organizations, with few restrictions.

 Workplace giving can be enhanced by any of the programs we’ve already mentioned.
-But the most important thing to remember is when companies offer multiple ways to give to charities, employees will be more likely to participate in the first place.
+But the most important thing to remember is that when companies offer multiple ways to give to charities, employee participation as a whole will rise.

 2. Why workplace giving matters for companies

-Apart from internal benefits, companies also maintain a positive public image in the communities in which they operate.
-Consumers are more likely to buy products and services from companies that encourage workplace giving.
+- Apart from internal benefits, companies also maintain a positive public image in the communities in which they operate.
+84% of consumers state they have more trust in businesses that have charitable giving programs.

-Your company has spent a lot of time and energy setting up its workplace giving program, and it’s obvious that many benefits come with this.
-But beyond having an effective workplace giving program, it should also be easy for your employees to participate.
+Your company has spent a lot of time and energy setting up its workplace giving program, and you can start reaping its benefits faster the easier employee participation is.
 After all, the more your employees take part in workplace giving, the happier they’ll be.

 For that reason, finding software that makes participating in workplace giving easy can help you get the most out of your program.
 Read more about workplace giving software solutions below!